amitjoy/Industry_4.0/README.md

 ### How can I set up? ###

-* Install maven in your machine
+* Install maven in your local machine
 * Checkout this complete repository
 * Change the location in all the Deployment Package Definitions manually
 * Change the location in Shell Script to get the final deployment